-Internet radio streaming application, and the only one that appeared in our participants' list of top 25 applications, skips the unbuffered part of the current song, i.e. at most suffer skipping part of a track.
+More importantly, the handful of applications that do utilize long lived non-standard protocols already provide support to migration in various forms because application developers anticipate the possibility of disruptions of long lived flows.
+For example, applications such as Push notifications, Twidroid, and many instant messaging applications are designed to gracefully and automatically re-establish a connection after being disconnected.
+Another example, Pandora, a common Internet radio streaming application, and the only one that appeared in our participants' list of top 25 applications, skips the unbuffered part of the current song, i.e. at most suffer skipping part of a track.
 For yet another example, as long as the primary interface in the system routing table is correctly updated, e.g. as is the case with our mechanisms or when the user manually enables or disables Wi-Fi, Skype switches to the new network for both its TCP and UDP connections, without dropping a call and with only a very short period (~1 sec or less) of muting in the audio.
 However, if the system is unaware of the disruption (e.g., moving out of Wi-Fi coverage), Skype will drop the call.
-This highlights the importance of notifying applications and the system of the network change.
+This highlights the importance of notifying the system of the network change for the benefit of applications that can handle disruptions gracefully, instead of simply losing connectivity, as performed by AutoSwitch in Section VI.

-3.5 Background Applications
+E. Background Applications

-While the iPhone 3GS we used in the study was the state-of-the-art phone at its time, it lacks official support of multitasking for third-party applications as of OS 3.x.
-Yet, we expect that increased multitasking will not reduce the usability and effectiveness of the Wait-n-Migrate and Resumption Agent mechanisms.
-We note that Android and the newly released iPhone iOS 4.0 allow background applications, e.g. Skype and Pandora, to access data networks [37].
+While the iPhone 3GS we used in the study was the stateof-the-art phone at its time, it lacked official support of multitasking for third-party applications as of OS 3.x.
+Yet, increased multitasking will not reduce the usability and effectiveness of the general case of Wait-n-Migrate mechanism or the Resumption Agent mechanism.
+We note that Android and the newly released iPhone iOS 4.0 allow background applications, e.g. Skype and Pandora, to access data networks [41].
 This, alongside the increasing processing power and memory of phones, suggests an increase in the usage of background capable applications (e.g. instant messaging, Twidroid).
-Therefore, we would expect to see an increase in the number of simultaneous network flows, from those shown in Figure 3 and Figure 5.
+Therefore, we would expect to see an increase in the number of simultaneous network flows, from those shown in Fig. 2 and Fig. 4.